 Due to slow enrollment, the Company stopped LDOS001 enrollment in July 2019 with the final cohort enrolling two patients rather than the planned three patients.
-The Company expect to have a final clinical study report no later than the first calendar quarter of 2020 and is forecasting a cost of approximately \$627,000 to complete.
+The Company has been working on the final clinical study report was previously disclosed to have been completed by first calendar quarter of 2020 but has now been pushed out a couple of months to June 2020.
+The Company is forecasting approximately \$380,000 to complete.
 The Company's LDOS002 clinical study is complete and the Company is currently awaiting the finalized clinical reports.
 The Company previously forecasted LDOS003 as a large randomized study.
 The Company has concluded that it would not move forward with the randomized portion of the study unless certain clinical objectives are met in the does escalation phase and sufficient capital is obtained, or the Company enters into a co-development partnership with a third party.
-As a result, the Company is now forecasting the non-randomized portion of the study to cost approximately \$1,028,000 and to be completed by first calendar quarter of 2020.
+As a result, the Company is now forecasting the non-randomized portion of the study to cost approximately \$400,000 and to be completed by the second calendar quarter of 2020.

-The Company recently received IND approval by the FDA to conduct a Phase Ib/II study (LDOS006) in the U.S., L-DOS47 in combination with doxorubicin, for previously treated advanced pancreatic cancer.
-The Company forecasting a cost of approximately \$6,400,000 in order to fully complete the study, which is projected to be some time by the end of calendar 2021.
+The Company received IND approval by the FDA to conduct a Phase Ib/II study (LDOS006) in the U.S., L-DOS47 in combination with doxorubicin, for previously treated advanced pancreatic cancer.
+The Company forecasting a cost of approximately \$6,000,000 in order to fully complete the study, which is projected to be some time by the end of calendar 2021.

 In support of the clinical study programs, the Company will need to manufacture drug product.
-The Company originally determine that it would likely need an entire new manufacturing batch but has since determine that a current batch could be repurposed at a cost of approximately \$1,640,000 which includes all assay development and stability studies.
+The Company originally determine that it would likely need an entire new manufacturing batch but has since determine that a current batch could be repurposed at a cost of approximately \$1,400,000 which includes all assay development and stability studies.
 The manufactured batch is expected to be available, at the latest, by the fourth quarter of calendar 2020.

-The Company is currently forecasting to spend approximately \$90,000 in collaborative research initiatives with the Moffit Cancer Centre and is assessing additional collaborations.
+The Company is currently forecasting to spend approximately \$400,000 in collaborative research initiatives with the Moffit Cancer Centre and is assessing additional collaborations.

 As for the Company's V-DOS47 preclinical program in Poland, the Company is committed to spending approximately \$5,266,000 of which a portion of these costs, approximately \$2,543,000 are to be reimbursed from PNCRD government subsidies.
-The Company previously disclosed that it was looking to dispose of its ownership position in its Polish subsidiary while retaining licensing agreement for future milestones and royalty payments.
-More recently, as part of a financing on August 21, 2019 for gross proceeds of \$7,000,005, the Company disposed 25% of it's investment in its Polish subsidiary.
+The Company previously disclosed that it is looking to fully dispose of its ownership position in HIO while retaining a licensing agreement for future milestones and royalty payments.
 As part of the Company's plan to divest of its Polish subsidiary, the Company is looking at its Polish subsidiary to raise capital, to fund the CAR-T program.

-The Company's cash reserves of \$1,650,000 as at October 31, 2019 are insufficient to meet anticipated cash needs for working capital and capital expenditures through the next twelve months, and nor are they sufficient to see planned research and development initiatives through to completion.
-Though the funds raised have assisted the Company in dealing with its working capital deficiency, additional funds are required to advance the Company's clinical and preclinical programs and deal with working capital requirements To the extent that the Company does not believe it has sufficient liquidity to meet its current obligations, management considers securing additional funds, primarily through the issuance of equity securities of the Company, to be critical for its development needs.
+The Company's cash reserves of \$2,094,000 as at January31, 2020 are insufficient to meet anticipated cash needs for working capital and capital expenditures through the next twelve months, nor are they sufficient to see planned research and development initiatives through to completion.
+Though the funds raised have assisted the Company in dealing with its working capital deficiency, additional funds are required to advance the Company's clinical and preclinical programs and deal with working capital requirements.
+To the extent that the Company does not believe it has sufficient liquidity to meet its current obligations, management considers securing additional funds, primarily through the issuance of equity securities of the Company, to be critical for its development needs.